Pineapple Weed, Pineapple Chamomile, Disc Mayweed

 As of 12-26-21 when this page was last updated, Plants of the World Online by Kew lists only five accepted species in the genus Matricaria.
-The genus is a member of the plant family Asteraceae with 1,679 genera.
+The genus is a member of the plant family Asteraceae with 1,678 genera.
 Those numbers could change as updates are made on POWO.
 The number of genera in the family fluctuates quite often…

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 Matricaria discoidea is a particularly interesting species in a weird kind of way.
 They come up along the edges of the driveway in the gravel every year without fail and fill the air with a pineapple scent when I mow.
 In fact, the only place I have seen them here is in my driveway.
 The species is an annual that spreads by reseeding.